ZackDev/zackdev.github.io/_posts/2021-08-18-digital-security-and-political-power-transition.md

 # Update 2021-08-18:

-The scanners used, can directly hold up 10,000s of data-sets, with the option to access online data-bases.[⁴][4]
+The scanners used, can each directly hold up 10,000s of data-sets, with the option to access online data-bases.[⁴][4]

 [1]: <https://www.reuters.com/article/afghanistan-tech-conflict/afghans-scramble-to-delete-digital-history-evade-biometrics-idUSL8N2PO1FH> "Afghans scramble to delete digital history"